vunt201002/sample-sale-notification/readme.md

 firebase use --add
 ```

-* Configure all settings for Firebase development environment by create a new file `.runtimeconfig.json`
+* Configure all settings for Firebase development environment by create a new file `.runtimeconfig.json` inside the `packages/functions`

 ```json
 {